astroumd/lmtoy/INSTALL.md

 # LMT software

-1. SpectralLineReduction - for Sequoia, Omaya
+1. SpectralLineReduction - for Sequoia, Omaya, 1MMRx
 2. dreampy3 - for RSR
-3. tolteca/citlali - for TolTEC, Muscat and also old Aztec data
+3. tolteca/citlali - for TolTEC, Muscat and also old Aztec data (not covered here)

 First we go through a guided install example.
 Please see the sections below if you need more information on the pre-conditions or other